che-incubator/jetbrains-ide-dev-server/README.md

 Check out [JetBrains Gateway plugin](https://github.com/redhat-developer/devspaces-gateway-plugin/) to connect your local JetBrains IDE to a remote CDE.

+## Feedback
+We love to hear from users and developers.

+You can ask questions, report bugs, and request features using [GitHub issues](https://github.com/eclipse/che/issues) in the Eclipse Che main repository.

 ## Images

 To build a container image: